material-motion/material-motion/specifications/replicator_controller.md

 The controller maintains a permanent list of elements that will not be replicated.
 We will refer to this as the list of disabled elements.

-Elements are assumed to be duplicable by default.
+Elements are assumed to be replicable by default.
 Do not replicate elements for which replication was disabled.

 Example pseudo-code: